StewMacLean/Bonjour/README.md

 	^ aRunner readReturnValueFromTask: aTaskAddress

 With reference to the comment in this method, I can't help but experience "code smell".
 Unfortunately, I don't have the chops to dig into the VM to prove this hypothesis!

+Another factor at play is the priority of the processes making these calls.
+I have experiemented with various settings, above and below the priority of the Callback queue process.
+It seems more responsive, and less crashes occur on shut down with priority greater than the callback process (69).

 There is another issue that occurs fairly frequently - Segmentation faults related to the worker thread - Not in VM thread.
 I'm not sure what is causing this.